ludo-c/dotfiles/README.md

 stow --target=$HOME <dir>
 ```

+## less
+Don't forget to install "highlight" in order to have colorized output.

+It could work with pygmentize too, with small modifications, but it is slower

 ## zsh
 Using zprezto.
 Install with stow first then read the instructions in order to install it.